Welt der Wunder

 There is no medication against TBE, but there is a vaccination.
 The Standing Committee on Vaccination (STIKO) recommends it for people who a) live in risk areas or stay there for a longer period of time and in doing so b) frequently spend time in forests and meadows.
 The vaccination is administered three times within a year and then offers protection for three to five years.
 The recipient must then refresh it again.

-The vaccines are nearly 100 percent effective.
-Complications are extremely rare, with 1.5 cases per million vaccinations, according to the specialist in microbiology, virology and infectious epidemiology, PD.
-Dr. Gerhard Dobler.
-Nevertheless, only about 20 percent of the population in Germany has been vaccinated.
+The vaccines would be almost 100 percent effective.
+Complications, on the other hand, are extremely rare, with 1.5 cases per million vaccinations, according to the specialist in microbiology, virology and infection epidemiology PD.
+Dr. Gerhard Dobler quoted.
+Despite this, only around 20 percent of the population in Germany have been vaccinated.

-Opponents of vaccination, however, criticize the pharmaceutical industry for unnecessary fear-mongering, especially when it comes to children, who usually have a milder course of TBE.
-Another point of criticism is that the risk-benefit analyses of vaccination are carried out by the pharmaceutical manufacturers themselves and are not accessible to the public.
-Therefore, everyone has to decide for or against vaccination.
+However, opponents of vaccination criticize unnecessary scaremongering by the pharmaceutical industry, especially in children – as TBE usually has a milder course in them.
+Another point of criticism is that the risk-benefit analyses of the vaccination are carried out by the pharmaceutical manufacturers themselves and are not accessible to the public.
+Everyone must therefore make the decision for or against vaccination for themselves.

 Vaccination is undoubtedly useful for occupational groups such as forest workers and hunters.
-On the other hand, if you are just going on a week-long hiking vacation in the Black Forest or Lower Bavaria, you are much less at risk and can take alternative protective measures.
+If, on the other hand, you only go on a hiking vacation to the Black Forest or Lower Bavaria for a week, you are much less at risk and can take alternative protective measures.

 How to protect yourself from ticks

-• If possible, use paved trails, avoid underbrush and tall grass, and generally avoid skin contact with plants close to the ground.
+• If possible, only use paved paths and avoid undergrowth, tall grass and generally avoid skin contact with plants close to the ground.

-• Sturdy footwear is essential when traveling in tick warning areas.
+• Sturdy footwear is essential when you are out and about in tick warning areas.

-• Wear light-colored clothing that covers as much of your body as possible – this makes it easier to find ticks later.
+• Only wear light-colored clothing that covers your body as much as possible – this makes it easier to find ticks later.
 Pull your socks over your pants.

-• After spending time in an area with ticks, carefully check yourself and anyone with you for ticks.
-Preferred tick feeding areas are the head and neck, armpits, groin, and back of the knees.
+• After spending time in a tick area, you should carefully check yourself and anyone with you for ticks.
+Preferred sucking sites for ticks are the head and neck, armpits, the groin area and the back of the knees.

-• Wash your clothes at a temperature of at least 60 degrees after a walk in the woods.
+• Wash your clothes after a walk in the woods at a temperature of at least 60 degrees.

-If you are bitten by a tick, remove it immediately to prevent infection with borrelia bacteria.
-Such bacteria are usually transmitted only after the tick has been sucking on the body for 24 hours or more.
-However, this rule does not apply to a possible infection with tick-borne encephalitis.
+If you have been bitten by a tick, remove the bloodsucker immediately – this may prevent an infection with Borrelia bacteria.
+Such bacteria are usually only transmitted after the tick has been able to suck on the body for 24 hours or longer.
+However, this rule does not apply to a possible infection with TBE.

 This is important when removing a tick

-• If possible, remove the tick with special tick tweezers.
+• If possible, remove the bloodsucker with special tick tweezers.

-• Grasp the tick just behind the head, as close to the skin as possible.
+• Grasp the tick directly behind its head, as close to the skin as possible.

-• Do not squeeze the tick, as this may cause it to transmit more pathogens.
+• Do not squeeze the tick – otherwise it can transmit more pathogens.

-• Never use oil, glue, or similar household products.
-The tick will suffocate and release more body fluids into the bite wound as it struggles to die.
+• Never use oil, glue or similar household products.
+The tick would then suffocate and release more body fluids into the bite wound during its death throes.

 Welt der Wunder - Die App